 Whenever a muscle is impacted (contact sports, falls, abuse, etc) or overused / injured (lifting weights, running, over-training, heavy or repetitive jobs, etc), collagen microfibers form in between adjacent layers of fascia to bind them together so that the muscles can heal.
 These microfibers are sort of like nature’s internal cast.

 Unfortunately, these “casts” do not automatically go away after the area has healed, and they tend to accumulate over time.
 This means that over time, the elastic, collagen-based tissues (particularly muscles and fascia) get increasingly stiffer and less stretchy.
 If you are over the age of 35 or 40, you realize this all too well!

 Think of the collagen found in fascia in terms of a Slinky.
 In normal collagen, there are waves.
 A slinky is no different.
 The coils of a slinky act like waves and give it the ability to elast and stretch in response to tensile forces.
 As long as the load is not too great to overcome the tissue’s tensile strength, it can spring back —- and things are peachy.

-However, if the most elastic of the collagen-based tissue (fascia) is forced to bear more load than it can handle, tissue failure begins to occur.
-The tissue looses its ability to stretch and elast.
+However, if the most elastic of the collagen-based tissue (fascia) is forced to resist more tension than it can handle, tissue failure begins to occur.
+The tissue increasingly loses its ability to stretch and elast.
 Think of this as a slinky that has been stretched out to the point of failure.
 The material has not necessarily broken, but it has been stretched far enough that it is not going to “spring” back like it should.
 This leads to tangles, which is a whole other problem unto itself.
 We have all experienced a mangled Slinky before.
-This is just like a Fascial Adhesion!
+This is similar to a Fascial Adhesion!